ShadyElyaski/ios-filter-control/README.md

 ## Creating your filter

-Somewhere, for example in your viewdidLoad, alloc and init the controller :
+Somewhere, for example in your viewDidLoad, alloc and init the filter UIControl:

     SEFilterControl *filter = [[SEFilterControl alloc]initWithFrame:CGRectMake(10, 20, 300, 70) Titles:[NSArray arrayWithObjects:@"Articles", @"News", @"Updates", @"Featured", @"Newest", @"Oldest", nil]];

 This initializes our Filter Control using CGRect and Titles Array of NSStrings.

 *Note That height of the control is predifined as 70 and can't be changed*

-Then, add target for Value Change Event handling.
+Then, add target for Value Change Event handling:

 	[filter addTarget:self action:@selector(filterValueChanged:) forControlEvents:UIControlEventValueChanged];

-Don't forget to impelment the handler we specified later
+Don't forget to impelment the handler we specified later:

 	-(void)filterValueChanged:(SEFilterControl *) sender{
     	NSLog(@"%@", [NSString stringWithFormat:@"%d", sender.SelectedIndex]);
 	}

-Adding to your UIView & releasing the object
+Adding to your UIView & releasing the object:

 	[self.view addSubview:filter];
     [filter release];

 ## Customizing your filter

-To change the track color
+To change the track color:

 	[filter setProgressColor:[UIColor lightGrayColor]];

-To change the handler color
+To change the handler color:

 	[filter setHandlerColor:[UIColor darkGrayColor]];

-To change the Titles text color
+To change the Titles text color:

 	[filter setTitlesColor:[UIColor blackColor]];

-To change the Titles text font
+To change the Titles text font:

 	[filter setTitlesFont:[UIFont fontWithName:@"Didot" size:14]];

+# Acknowledgment

+Special thanks to mash, Ltd. team for their support.

 License
 -------